wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 ## Signing in to the Dashboard

-When the dashboard server is started, you can access the dashboard URL from the following URL: `https://localhost:9743/dashboard/login`
+Once you [set up and start the dashboard](#setting-up-the-dashboard), you can access the dashboard URL from the following URL: `https://localhost:9743/dashboard/login`

 1. Copy the following dashboard URL to your browser: